If you’re creating art in a digital medium, having a digital drawing app is a must.

 Another fun feature that’s included, called ZipShape, lets you create perfect shapes instantly by simply drawing and holding briefly on your shape.
 Once you've got your shape, you can transform, rotate, or lock it in place.

-There's even an option to livestream from the app to YouTube, which isn't common for many of the drawing apps on this list. iCloud syncing is automatic from Linea Sketch, making it simple and convenient to keep on top of your creations.
+There's even an option to livestream from the app to YouTube, which isn't common for many of the drawing apps on this list. iCloud syncing is automatic from Linea Sketch, making keeping on top of your creations simple and convenient.

 Coolest features